Kalaww/search_engine/README.md

 ```

 #### COLLECTOR
-The french dictionary used for this collector is in 'data/dictionary.fr.csv'
+The french dictionary used for this collector is in `data/dictionary.fr.csv`
 [LINK](https://github.com/Kalaww/search_engine/blob/master/data/dictionary.fr.csv)

-You can check how I generate this dictionary with this Jupyter Notebook 'generate_dictionary.ipynb' (watchable on GitHub)
+You can check how I generate this dictionary with this Jupyter Notebook `generate_dictionary.ipynb` (watchable on GitHub)
 [LINK](https://github.com/Kalaww/search_engine/blob/master/generate_dictionary.ipynb)

 The collector creates three files :
-- 'id_to_page.csv' : relation page id -> page title
+- `id_to_page.csv` : relation page id -> page title
-- 'page_links.txt' : relation page id -> links page id
+- `page_links.txt` : relation page id -> links page id
-- 'words_appearance.csv' : relation word id -> list(page id)
+- `words_appearance.csv` : relation word id -> list(page id)

 For space efficiency, `words_appearance.csv` store the N page's id for each word with the highest frequency (N is 10 by
-default, but it can be change with option `-p N`)
+default, but it can be change with option `-p N`).

-In words_appearance.csv, each word in the title of the page (and in the dictionary used) add 1.0 to the word frequency.
+Each words in the page's title add 1.0 to the word's frequency in this page.
+Therefore, this page will be more relevant for
-It might help for a stronger classification of the pages (if a keyword is in the page title, it might be a highly relevant page)
+the corresponding word.

 ###### COMMAND LINE
 ```